-In consideration of the membership interest, T paid Amount 2 at closing to the sellers, agreed to pay quarterly fixed and variable payments.
+In consideration of the membership interest, V paid Amount 4 at closing to S, and agreed to pay quarterly fixed and variable payments.
 P has provided evidence that the net present value of the initial payment and the fixed payments exceeds 50% of the total purchase price determined on a net present value basis.
-T and Y have made (and are expected to continue to make) periodic capital contributions to P to enable it to pay its operating costs and other obligations.
-A pro-forma attached to the ruling request indicates that project expenses are projected to exceed revenues.
+T, V and X have made (and are expected to continue to make) periodic capital contributions to P to enable it to pay its operating costs and other obligations.
+A proforma attached to the ruling request demonstrates that project expenses are projected to exceed revenues.

-P has supplied a detailed description of the process employed at the Facility.
-P also has proposed that alternative chemical reagents may be used in the process for the production of Product.
-As described, the Facility and the process implemented in the Facility, including the chemical reagents, meet the requirements of Rev. Proc.
+P has supplied a detailed description of the process employed at the Facilities.
+P also has proposed that, from time to time, one of six alternative chemical reagents may be used in the process for the production of Product.
+As described, the Facilities and the process implemented in the Facilities, including the chemical reagents, meet the requirements of Rev. Proc.
 2001-34, 2001-22 I.R.B.
 1293.

-A recognized expert in coal combustion chemistry has performed numerous tests on the coal used at the Facility and the Product produced at the Facility and has submitted reports in which the expert concludes that significant chemical changes take place with the application of the process to the coal, including the alternative chemical reagents.
+A recognized expert in coal combustion chemistry has performed numerous tests on the coal used at the Facilities and the Product produced at the Facilities and has submitted reports in which the expert concludes that significant chemical changes take place with the application of the process to the coal, including the alternative chemical reagents.
 P, with use of the process, expects to maintain a level of chemical change in the production of synthetic fuel that is determined through similar analysis by experts to be a significant chemical change.